Group is Invite Only

-The outreach team for the Northwest Advanced Renewables Alliance (NARA) will serve as a conduit between researchers and community stakeholders, helping to transfer the science and technology of biofuels and important co-products to communities in the Northwest.
+The outreach team for the Northwest Advanced Renewables Alliance (NARA) serves as a conduit between researchers and community stakeholders.
+They help transfer the science and technology of biofuels and important co-products to communities in the Northwest.

-“With a focus on two-way communication, we provide an important link to bring in and include communities and to develop appropriate and unique technology for each community, ’’ said Vikram Yadama, assistant professor and extension specialist at Washington State University.
-“We are providing support and communication throughout the supply chain – from feedstock availability to production, logistics, and conversion.’’
+“With a focus on two-way communication, we provide an important link that brings in and includes communities,” said Vikram Yadama, assistant professor and extension specialist at Washington State University.
+“We provide support and communication throughout the supply chain – from feedstock availability to production, logistics, and conversion.”

-The group will be conducting traditional extension activities, including providing workshops, webinars, and newsletters, with the aim of helping communities throughout the Pacific Northwest determine how to build sustainable biofuels infrastructure and to move towards the establishment of a biofuels-based economy.
+The group conducts traditional extension activities that include workshops, webinars, and newsletters, with the aim of helping communities throughout the Pacific Northwest adjust and benefit with the establishment of a biofuels-based economy.

 Providing information and exchange with key governmental and industry leaders and the public: